Add to my favourites

 Remove from my favourites

-- I'd prefer not to live with a cat
+- I may be able to live with a friendly cat

 - I'm always on the go

 It costs on average £8.52 to feed a single animal in our care for just one week!